 One in three people in Bankstown were born in a non-English speaking country and one in two speaks a language other than English at home.
 These are people with diverse stories to tell.
 Despite this, sensationalist tales have dominated the media headlines have been of high crime rates, violence, and religious extremism.

-With concerns of Islamophobia growing in Australia following the recent terror raids and the worsening conflict with ISIS, the south-western Sydney suburbs have become a renewed focal point of negative stories in the media.
+With concerns of Islamophobia growing in Australia, the south-western Sydney suburbs have become a renewed focal point of negative stories in the media.
 Whilst some of these tensions are very real, it is also important for local voices to have a platform to show stories of their own, and which are rarely told.Mapping Frictions seeks to slow down the news cycle and promote a more complex understanding of life in Western Sydney.
 The project is inspired by the idea of frictions.
 Friction occurs when things rub against each other, causing eruptions as people in a place push up against one another.
 But friction also creates energy and with it, can spark new possibilities.

 By providing a fresh, bold perspective on Western Sydney in a new multimedia context, the project is an innovative approach to community building and digital storytelling in Australia.
 These are local stories, but global issues that aim to break down stereotypes and allow people from the west to carve out a space to tell their stories in their own words.
 Teaming up with a range of emerging and award-winning local photographers, filmmakers and writers, Mapping Frictions seeks to engage with communities, promote understanding, and bring storytelling of Sydney’s diverse regions to life through a digital platform.

 Contact us to pitch stories, collaborate, or be part of a range of multimedia workshops. email@example.com